 2) The Bully Is Lonely

 Feeling unimportant and left out can contribute to bullying.
-Everyone needs attention and sometimes, those who don’t enough will turn into bullies.
+Everyone needs attention and sometimes, those who don’t have enough will turn into bullies.

 It’s what they feel gives them power and a sense of importance.
 Even if they have many friends, they may still crave the attention they feel they deserve but are not getting.

-3) The Bully Has Problems At Home
+3) The Bully Has Problems at Home

 It’s common for a bully to have had problems at home.
 This could be physical or verbal abuse that will affect someone’s mind.
 That could turn a normal person into an aggressive and emotional being with a fragile mind.
 You have to understand that if this is the case, then the bully is a victim too.